 The Internet, online marketing, real estate and financing industries in China are heavily regulated.
 PRC laws, rules and regulations cover virtually every aspect of these industries, including entry into the industry, the scope of permissible business activities and foreign investment.
 The PRC government also exercises considerable direct and indirect influence over these industries by imposing industry policies and other economic measures.
 Many of these regulations have recently been implemented and are expected to be refined and adjusted over time.
 Moreover, the PRC government regulates interest rates, real estate transaction taxes and the acquisition and ownership of real estate.
 It also regulates Internet access and the distribution of news, information or other content, as well as products and services, through the Internet.
-The PRC government also levies business taxes, value-added taxes, surcharges and cultural construction fees on advertising-related sales in China, such as sales of our listing , marketing, e-commerce, financial and other value-added services.
+The PRC government also levies business taxes, value-added taxes, surcharges and cultural construction fees on advertising-related sales in China, such as sales of our listing, e-commerce, financial and other value-added services.
 In addition, because certain of our PRC subsidiaries and consolidated controlled entities currently qualify as "high and new technology enterprises" or "Software Enterprise," they enjoy tax holidays or lower rates from the relevant PRC tax authorities or under local governmental policies.
 If we were to lose such preferential tax treatment, we would be subject to a higher enterprise income tax rate, which would have a material adverse effect on our financial condition, results of operations and profitability.
 See "Item 4.B.
 Information on the Company-Business Overview-Regulation."
-Political, economic and social factors may also lead to further policy refinement and adjustments.
-The imposition of new laws and regulations, or changes to current laws and regulations, could have a material impact on our business, financial condition and results of operations.
+Political, economic and regulations, could have a material impact on our business, financial condition and results of operations.